marcos4503/backend-input-validator/README.md

 ?>
 ```

-<b>Remembering that</b>, this 4th parameter is completely optional.
+<b>Remembering</b> that, this 4th parameter is completely **optional**.
 If you just inform `NULL` for this 4th parameter, method `GetHttpFieldValueIfIsValid()` will return you a normal string, without escaping it.
-It will just do validation work only.
+It will just do the normal job of validating the input, as in the examples above in this documentation.

 <h2>ReceiveUploadedFileFromClientIfIsValid()</h2>